Chery-cake/base_gdextension/README.md

 # base_gdextension

 To start the project go to the folder `code`, and execute `cmake -Bbuild` to start the project.
+On windows you may need to specify the generator, for example, to use MinGW as your generator, `cmake -B build -G "MinGW Makefiles"`.

 Now you can build the project with the `make` comand on the `build` file.